 The East Bridgewater Assessing Department consists of an elected 3 member Board of Assessors, including a chairman, a clerk and a member.
-The office staff consists of the Director of Assessing, the Assistant Assessor, the Principal Clerk and the Senior Clerk.
+The office staff consists of the Director of Assessing, the Administrative Assistant, the Principal Clerk and the Senior Clerk.

 The core responsibility of the Assessing Department is the yearly revaluation of all real and personal property located within East Bridgewater.
 Assessors are required by Massachusetts state law to assess all property at its full and fair market value as of January 1 of each year.
 The department is responsible for the maintenance of all property tax data records and maintains accurate parcel ownership data based upon recorded property transactions at the Plymouth County Registry of Deeds.
 There are approximately 5,400 parcels of residential real estate, 200 parcels of agricultural and 350 parcels of commercial and industrial in East Bridgewater.
 Collaborating with other town departments, assessment records are reviewed annually to reflect new construction, fire damage, demolition or rehabilitation.

 In addition, there are just over 200 personal property accounts which are reviewed with the business owners via the Form of List (aka State Tax Form 2) required by State Law to be filed annually by March 1.
 All taxable personal property owned, held, or leased should be listed.
 (M.G.L.
 Chapter 59, Section 29)